Using Anonymous Functions (Lambdas) and Closures in PHP

 ->valid(); // bool(true)

-Looking at the example library above I hope that you are able to notice some of the strengths that come from taking advantage of these concepts.
+Looking at the example library above, I hope that you are able to notice some of the strengths that come from utilising these concepts.